Han-Cao/Genome_interval_list/README.md

 ## Code

-**split_analysis_intervals.R**: split whole interval list into scattered interval lists for parallel analysis
+**split_analysis_intervals.R**: split whole interval list into scattered interval lists for parallel analysis.
+Compared to GATK's SplitIntervals, this script aims to limit the output interval list under a certain size (e.g., 50MB) and avoid generating interval lists covering different chromosomes.
+Intervals greater than the upper limit will not be split.

 <br/>